MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/azure-ad-b2c-provider.md

 1. On the left pane, select **Apps**.

-1. Select your portal from the list of available apps.
+1. Select your site from the list of available apps.

 1. On the command bar, select **Settings**.<br />or<br />Select **More Commands** (**...**), and then select **Settings**.